Alpha-Drive/alphadrive-docs/docs/getting-started/quick-start.md

     Warning: There are definite security risks involved in allowing network connections to X11 on any system.
 Future iterations of the service will not require X11.

     On OSX, install [XQartz](https://www.xquartz.org/)
+    Launch XQuartz
+    In terminal, set XQuartz as the display.

     ```
     export DISPLAY=:0
     defaults write org.macosforge.xquartz.X11 nolisten_tcp -int 0